 Power banks are basically batteries that you can use to charge up your devices.
 However, there are limits regarding the number and capacity of such devices onboard due to flight safety regulations.
-This article answers some of the frequently asked questions about carrying power banks on an airplane.

 The Federal Aviation Administration (FAA) does not allow passengers to have power banks and lithium-ion batteries in their checked bags which are stored in the cargo area of the aircraft.
 However, passengers are permitted to board such devices in their carry-on luggage.
 The reason is that possible fires are easier to contain and extinguish in the cabin than in the cargo area.